orbuculum-app/orbuculum-python-client/docs/UpdateTransactionRequest.md

 # UpdateTransactionRequest

-Request body for updating an existing transaction
+Request body for updating transaction.
+All fields optional except workspace_id and id.

 ## Properties